lucylai96/lucylai96.github.io/opps.md

 ### research assistants (RAs)
 I am not recruiting research assistants at the moment (but stay tuned in case that changes!).

+### SGTS
+I am more than happy to mentor COGS PhD students interested in teaching and pedagogy through the [Summer Graduate Teaching Scholars program](https://undergrad.ucsd.edu/faculty-support/sgts.html).
+SGTS is a great oppourtunity to gain mentored teaching experience as an instructor-of-record for a UCSD Summer Session course.
+The deadline is in December of each year.

 ***
 [back](./)